Toggle menu

 • Pencil grips to help voters with dexterity needs

-In addition to this, the Returning Officer also allows voters to use text-to-speech apps, torches or magnifiers on their phone to assist them with reading their ballot paper.
+In addition to this, the Returning Officer also allows voters to use text-to-speech apps, torches or magnifiers on their phone to assist with reading the ballot paper.
 Please make the polling station staff aware if you are using one of these apps.

 Who can assist?